-Pennsylvania is a beautiful state, home to incredible culture, rich history and picturesque scenery.
-With the Appalachian Mountains, over 100 miles of coastline and over 120 state parks, the state has a rich selection of beautiful towns, cities and attractions.
-Check out our guide to 10 of the most beautiful and charming places to visit in the state.
+Pennsylvania is a beautiful state, home to picturesque scenery, more than 120 state parks and a rich selection of towns, cities and attractions.
+From Gettysburg to Erie, check out our guide to 10 of the most alluring places to visit in the state.

-Located on the west bank of the Delaware River, New Hope, Pennsylvania is a tourist town with amazing restaurants, antique shopping, art galleries, unique stores and beautiful walks along the Delaware River and the Delaware Canal.
+Located on the west bank of the Delaware River, New Hope is a tourist town with amazing restaurants, unique shops, art galleries, and beautiful walks along the Delaware River and the Delaware Canal.
 New Hope also offers food tours, a wildflower preserve, the New Hope Winery, sightseeing tours and a children’s museum.
-Visit the New Hope and Ivyland Railroad, which has passenger trips and functions as a heritage railroad, the Bucks County Playhouse, the State Theater of Pennsylvania or the Washington Crossing Historic Park.
+Visit the New Hope and Ivyland Railroad (which has passenger trips and functions as a heritage railroad), the Bucks County Playhouse, the State Theater of Pennsylvania or the Washington Crossing Historic Park.

-Located in south-central Pennsylvania, Lancaster is one of the oldest inland towns in the USA and, with over 200 shops and boutiques, a plethora of outstanding restaurants and a beautiful countryside, it is no wonder why Lancaster is a well liked travel location.
-Originally settled by Pennsylvania Dutch, the Red Rose City offers an array of distinctive attractions, from the Kitchen Kettle Village to buggy rides throughout the Amish country, bakery tours and tours of Amish-inspired farms.
+Located in south-central Pennsylvania, Lancaster is one of the oldest inland towns in the USA, and with over 200 shops and boutiques, a plethora of outstanding restaurants and some beautiful countryside, it is no wonder why Lancaster is a well-liked location.
+Originally settled by the Pennsylvania Dutch, the Red Rose City offers an array of distinctive attractions, from the Kitchen Kettle Village to buggy rides, bakery tours and tours of Amish-inspired farms.

 Located in northwest Pennsylvania, Erie is the fourth largest city in the state and is named after Lake Erie, as the city rests upon its southern shore.
-The incredibly beautiful Presque Isle State Park attracts millions of visitors each year, as well as the spectacular views of the lake and Presque Isle Bay, thus attributing the title Gem City to the area.
+The beautiful Presque Isle State Park attracts countless visitors each year, as do the spectacular views of the lake and Presque Isle Bay, thus attributing the title Gem City to the area.
 Erie’s outdoor attractions include nature trails to be explored by foot or by horseback, cross-country skiing, camping and birding.

 Bushkill, located in east Pennsylvania, is home to the Bushkill Falls, known as the Niagara of Pennsylvania.
 Among the state’s most well-known attractions, the Bushkill Falls is a grouping of eight waterfalls burrowed within the forested Pocono Mountains.
 Access to these waterfalls involves scenic hiking trails and beautiful bridges.
 Bushkill Falls also has miniature golf, mining for gemstones, paddle boating, fishing and exhibits to explore.

-Kennett Square, known as the ‘mushroom capital of the world’ (due to a large amount of mushroom farming), the borough has been home to two important historic events.
-It was the location of General Howe’s trek to the Battle of Brandywine in the midst of the American Revolution and it was an integral part of the Underground Railroad.
-One of Kennett Square’s most famous attractions is just a few minutes from the borough’s downtown, The Longwood Gardens.
+Kennett Square, known as the mushroom capital of the world (due to a large amount of mushroom farming), has been home to two important historical events.
+It was the location of General Howe’s trek to the Battle of Brandywine in the midst of the American Revolution, and it was an integral part of the Underground Railroad.
+One of Kennett Square’s most famous attractions, the Longwood Gardens, is just a few minutes from the borough’s downtown.
 The gardens display over a thousand acres of beautiful, strikingly presented grounds, woods and meadows.
 Be sure to visit Kennett Square in September during the Mushroom Festival and take part in the annual celebrations and tours.

-Strasburg is well known across the USA thanks its numerous railroad attractions like the Railroad Museum of Pennsylvania, the National Toy Train Museum and the Strasburg Rail Road.
-Much of the countryside in Strasburg is rich in history and beauty and, in 1983, the National Register of Historic Places considered a majority of the borough as a historic district.
+Strasburg is well known across the USA thanks to its numerous railroad attractions, such as the Railroad Museum of Pennsylvania, the National Toy Train Museum and the Strasburg Rail Road.
+Much of the countryside in Strasburg is rich in history and beauty, and in 1983, the National Register of Historic Places deemed a majority of the borough a historic district.
 Other attractions in Strasburg include ghost tours, Amish countryside tours, buggy rides, the Cherry Crest Adventure Farm and miniature horse farms.

-Just 30 miles north of Philadelphia, Doylestown began in 1745 when William Doyle built a tavern on what is now the corner of Main Street and State Street.
-Some of the main visitor attractions in Doylestown are three edifices built by archeologist Henry Chapman Mercer, the Mercer Museum, the Fonthill Castle, and the Moravian Pottery and Tile Works building.
+Just 30mi (48km) north of Philadelphia, Doylestown came into being in 1745 when William Doyle built a tavern on what is now the corner of Main Street and State Street.
+Some of the main visitor attractions in Doylestown are three edifices built by archaeologist Henry Chapman Mercer: the Mercer Museum, Fonthill Castle, and the Moravian Pottery and Tile Works building.
 Doylestown also has biking and hiking trails and a Michener art museum, among other activities and tourist locations.